 The Incarcerated Women’s Initiative, Then and Now: Vermont Summit on Women in Corrections

-The Commission assisted with coordination and co-sponsorship of this event which took place September 30th at Vermont Law School.
+VCW assisted with coordination and co-sponsorship of this event which took place September 30th at Vermont Law School.
 Almost 200 participants discussed the history of incarcerated women in Vermont, the issues still facing women in corrections today, and ideas for next step policy recommendations.
 Experts in this field in Vermont provided background and context for the discussion, formerly incarcerated women shared their experience and American University’s Brenda Smith provided national and international perspective and direction on this issue.

 Taking Your Place at the Table, Springfield

 VCW joined with Community College of Vermont in June for aTaking Your Place at the Table leadership roundtable discussion about women in higher education.

 Vermont Summit on Working Families